Montenegro: Shooting leaves several dead – DW – 01/01/2025

 The police chief said the two minors were the children of the restaurant owner.
 The suspect had been drinking heavily for most of the day, Scepanovic added.

-After the suspect was cornered by police near his home town of Cetinje, Saranovic told national broadcaster RTCG that he shot himself.
+After the suspect was cornered by police near his home town of Cetinje, Interior Minister Saranovic told national broadcaster RTCG that he shot himself.

 RTCG also reported that the suspect was previously known to police for erratic behavior and had been detained for illicit possession of firearms.